mach33n/CS4641-SongPopularity-Project/index.md

 <img src="images/box_plot.png" alt="nn model summary" class="center" style="width: 480px; height: 360px; margin-left: auto; margin-right: auto; display: block;"/>

-As you can see, the decision tree models have the most outliers, with some cores being predicted to be 75+ higher or lower than the actual scores.
+As you can see, the decision tree models have the most outliers, with some scores being predicted to be 75+ higher or lower than the actual scores.
 This shows that although the distribution of predicted scores looked very good for the decision tree models, many data points have been mapped to the complete wrong side of the distribution.

 Linear regression, both the normal and PCA, has a tighter bound among its outliers as expected given the line of best fit will still try to minimize distance with respect to these popularity zero data points.
 Despite such an attempt, the popularity zero points are heavily underestimated as evidenced by the section of outliers in the -55 to -70 range.
 Similarly, the high popularity songs are not predicted well either and we have a range of outliers from 25 to 55.
 Songs with middling popularity are mapped well as linear regression has a small interquartile range and smallest whiskers.